mycoria/web/docs/configure.md

   universe: test

   # Set a secret that every router in your universe must know to connect.
   # In case you want to stay alone.
-(The universe itself is not a secret.)
+  # While the universe name is shared in plain-text,
+  # the universe secret itself never leaves the router.
   universeSecret: correct horse battery stable

   # By default, Mycoria allows local traffic to any IP.